 Storytelling predates writing; the earliest forms were spoken, combined with gestures and expressions.
-They include fairy tales, myths, legends and many of religious origin.
-There is much to learn from stories and with brand storytelling it is possible to transform a brand from a frog to a prince, prolong brand life and even slay a competitor or two in the process.
+They also include fairy tales, myths, legends and many of religious origin.
+There is much to learn from stories.
+Thus with brand storytelling it is possible to transform a brand from a frog to a prince, prolong brand life and even slay a competitor or two in the process.

 Great stories endure

 Saint George (AD 280 to 23 April 303), for example, is immortalised in the myth of Saint George and the Dragon.
 Initially, a soldier in the Roman army, he became venerated as a Christian martyr.
 Also adopted as patron saint of many countries, cities and organisations.

 The story about George and the Dragon returned from the Crusades in the 11th Century.
 In what is now a legend, the dragon lives at a water hole and requires a gift of a sheep or maiden to allow the locals to reach the water.
 When it is a maiden, they draw lots.
 However, one day a princess is chosen.
 She begs for her life but to no avail.
 Then George comes along, slays the dragon and saves the day.